How to Create and Apply a Network Access Rule

 1

-The name of the rule as it will appear on your Rules page as well as when adding to a policy.
+The name of the rule as it will appear on your Rules page when added to a policy.

 Description